Finish Organization Setup

 • Stripe Payments for online payment links, deposits, and card payments

-• Resend Email or Twilio SMS if you want to send messages from TatTool
+• Resend Email or Twilio SMS if TatTool should send messages

-• Digital Consent Forms if you want forms attached to bookings
+• Digital Consent Forms if forms should be attached to bookings

 • Ink Registration if you track inks used on bookings

 Some extensions work immediately.
-Others need account setup or credentials.
+Others require credentials or account setup before the feature is usable.

 • Dragging on the calendar